Arrhephoria: Historical celebration

 In the fifth century B.C.
-Aristophanes wrote Lysistrata which explained the stages of the women during this festival:For at seven years or less I became a girl priestess in the Erechthean temple of the Maid; And at ten upon this hill I made flour in the mill.
+Aristophanes, in his comic play Lysistrata detailed the stages for the women during this festival:For at seven years or less I became a girl priestess in the Erechthean temple of the Maid; And at ten upon this hill I made flour in the mill.
 For the cakes which to our Lady are displayed, Then I went to Brauron town and put on a yellow gown.
 To walk in the procession as the Bear; To complete my perfect score I the sacred basket bore at Athena's feast when I was young and fair.
 (1.1.663-673)These stages have certain tasks which display the ancient system that all girls must go by when reaching puberty.
 The stages of this "initiation" are as follows.
 The Arrhephoroi comes first, and is a time when the girl dresses in white and begins to weave for the offering to Athena.
-This is an art that was frequently performed by women during the time, and therefore must be taught at a young age.
+This is an art that was always performed by women at that time, and therefore had to be taught at a young age.
 The second stage is to teach the girl how to bake, specifically, how to bake bread.
 The third step is considered a symbol of death and resurrection.
 The girl must attend and participate in the festival with the older women.
-These stages are all tasks that the girl will use for the rest of her life, and therefore are held with high importance and expectation.
+These stages are all tasks that the girl will use for the rest of her life, and therefore are held in high importance and expectation.

 It is believed through sources that Attica was one of the first in history to have one of these festivals.